wavim/gradupe/README.md

 In practice, the tool proves extremely efficient and accurate.
-It finishes comparing 2000 images in under 0.1 seconds on my Intel(R) Core(TM) i5-11320H laptop and caught 100 duplicate pairs that iCloud Photos failed to detect.
+It finishes comparing 2000 images in under 0.1 seconds on my Intel(R) Core(TM) i5-11320H laptop and found 100 duplicate pairs that iCloud Photos failed to detect.